lcaballero/MiniPack/README.md

 # MiniPack

-MiniPack creates new NuGet packages in a few easy steps:
+After the initial setup, MiniPack creates new NuGet packages in a few easy steps:

-1. Create new class library in Visual Studio.
+1. Create new class library in Visual Studio with the provided template.
-1. Add a Nuspec file and set it to copy to the output directory.
-1. Add the Post-Build Event as shown below.
 1. Build the project.

 MiniPack is a really simple way to create packages from within Visual Studio.